aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Stratos.md

 # `Stratos`

+## Assumptions
+It is assumed this enemy is fought with them and [Delilah](Delilah.md) only in the enemy party as they strongly interact together.
+If this assumption isn't respected, exceptions may be thrown.

 ## `data` usage
 At the start of the action, if `data` is null or empty, it's initialised to be 5 element with a starting value of 0.